Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/agnostic_router.md

 # Agnostic router

-Sometimes, you need to call some services in the cloud, Google apis, Facebook...
-Potentially all Apis in the world.
+Sometimes, you need to call some services in the cloud, Google APIs, Facebook...
+Potentially all APIs in the world.
 Most of the time, these calls are HTTP calls, and require at least an url generation.
 How do we generate this url ? `sprintf()`? `http_build_query()`? `implode()`?

-No, there's a better way.
+No, there is a better way.

 Symfony has a proper Router component, which can do this job, but a little problem remains : the `app_dev.php` into your dev environment, added by FrameworkBundle router bridge.